reubano/changanya/README.md

 Uses SHA-1 from Python's hashlib, but you can swap that out with any other 160-bit hash function.
-Also keep in mind that it starts off very sparse and become more dense (and false-positive-prone) as you add more elements.
+Also keep in mind that it starts off very sparse and becomes more dense (and false-positive-prone) as you add more elements.

 Here is the basic use case: